 Fish-like marine dinosaurs which resembled dolphins; a good example of convergent evolution.

-Eupteryds are an extinct group of Paleozoic aquatic arthropods.
+Eurypterids are an extinct group of Palaeozoic aquatic arthropods.

 This 3D scene presents the flora and fauna of the last period of the Palaeozoic Era.